 See below for Application Instructions and Admission Requirements.

 - Application - Complete the undergraduate application for admission.

-Students who are applying to be dually enrolled at NMU while still attending high school should also complete the dual enrollment-permission to enroll form.
+Students who are applying to be dually enrolled at NMU while still attending high school should complete the dual enrollment application.

-If you have been enrolled at a college while you were in high school, request an official college transcript be sent to NMU.
+- If you have been enrolled at a college while you were in high school, request an official college transcript be sent to NMU.
 This is not required for admission purposes, but is required upon course completion so NMU course credit may be granted.
-Post-secondary transcripts from foreign post-secondary institutions must be sent to an external agency for evaluation.
-Transcripts not issued in English must be accompanied by a same format, word for word English translation.

 Baccalaureate Program Admission: First-year applicants seeking admission to a baccalaureate degree program will be admitted if they meet the following requirements: